 A firm with a rating at the beginning of a period may disappear at the end of the period for at least two competing reasons.
-One reason is bankruptcy/default for which both the CRI and S&P track.
-The other form of exit is a withdrawal from rating service provided by S&P, which can be due to many reasons.
-However, it is reasonable to conjecture that a lowly rated firm, say CC, likely choose to forgo credit rating simply because it makes little sense to pay for a credit rating that explicitly reveals its poor credit quality.
-The CRI sample, on the other hand, faces the other form of exit due to de-listings, which primarily arise from merger/acquisitions.
-Substantially different other-exit rates facing S&P and CRI are therefore expected and adjustments are needed to ensure sensible outcomes.
-Thus, we gross up each row of the migration matrix with the one minus other-exit rate unique to each rating cohort so that each row of the adjusted migration matrix has a row sum equal to 1.
+One reason is bankruptcy/default for which both CRI and S&P track.
+The other form of exit is a withdrawal from rating service provided by S&P, which can be due to several reasons.
+However, it is reasonable to conjecture that a lowly rated firm, say CC, likely choose to forgo credit rating because it makes little sense to pay for a credit rating that explicitly reveals its poor credit quality.
+The CRI sample, on the other hand, faces the other form of exit arising from de-listings, which occur primarily due to mergers/acquisitions.

+We can therefore anticipate substantially different other-exit rates facing S&P and CRI because their exit reasons differ.
+Technically, one must account for this difference to avoid unintended distortions.
+PDiR2.0 addresses this by grossing up each row of the migration matrix with the one minus other-exit rate that is unique to each rating cohort.
 The grossed-up rating migration matrix is 9 by 10 with the last column holding the default rates corresponding to the 9 rating cohorts.
+The adjusted migration matrix naturally has its row sums all equal to 1.

-We tally the average realized migration rates for the S&P pool over the 18-year sample period by first summing up the 18-year migration matrices which records the total number of transitions to the 10 columns mentioned above, then divide each entry by its row sum, which is equivalent to grossing up different rows by their respective S&P withdrawal rates.
-Denote our target, the grossed-up average realized rating migration matrix, by $\widehat{M}$ .
+The average realized migration rates for the S&P pool over the 18-year sample period is computed by (1) summing up the 18 one-year migration matrices which records the total counts of transition to the 10 columns mentioned above and (2) dividing each entry by its row sum.
+This is equivalent to grossing up different rows by their respective S&P withdrawal rates.
+Denote our target, this grossed-up average realized rating migration matrix, by \widehat{M} .